V4Fire/Client/src/super/i-static-page/modules/theme/README.md

 # super/i-static-page/modules/theme

-This module provides a class and factory to theme managing.
+This module provides a class and factory to manage the app themes.

 ## Synopsis

-* Module uses several global variables from config:
+* The module uses several global variables from the config:
-  * `THEME` - initial theme name.
-If not specified, theme managing won't available.
+  * `THEME` - a name of the initial theme.
+If not specified, theme managing won't be available.
-  * `THEME_ATTRIBUTE` - attribute name to set an actual theme value on the root html element
+  * `THEME_ATTRIBUTE` - an attribute name to set a theme value to the root element
-  * `INCLUDED_THEMES` - a set of theme names, that available in the runtime
+  * `INCLUDED_THEMES` - a list of available app themes

 * Theme is set using property `current`